Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Academy/Lionsberg Academy.md

 ## Stage 5: Continuous Learning and Improvement

 This is all a [[Work In Progress]].
-From this basic starting point, we will work to learn, improve, and [[Get A Little Better Every Day]].
+From this basic starting point, we will work to learn, improve, and get [[A Little Better Every Day]].